NICMx/Jool/en/464xlat.md

 ![Figure 7 - Mirror](../images/flow/464-mirror-en.svg)

-## Configuration
+## Actual Configuration

 _n6_ doesn't know it kind of owns another IPv6 address in the 2001:db8:2::/96 network.
-It never sees this traffic, because _R_ always translates it towards 192.0.2.0/24.
+It never sees this traffic, because _R_ always translates it as 192.168.0.0/24.

 	service network-manager stop